KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 4. Warning: No LICENSE file.
+5. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Homematic by Sickboy78](https://github.com/Sickboy78/MMM-Homematic)

 1. Typo: Found `Magic Mirror` in file `MMM-Homematic.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Homematic-Rooms by JFWenisch](https://github.com/JFWenisch/MMM-Homematic-Rooms)

 1. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
 2. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Homematic-Thermostats by spitzlbergerj](https://github.com/spitzlbergerj/MMM-Homematic-Thermostats)